-One major drawback to Seagrass carpeting is that it is susceptible to damage from moisture.
+One major drawback to seagrass carpeting is that it is susceptible to damage from moisture.
 In wet environments, it may also be subject to the growth of mold and mildew.
-To prevent this, spills should be wiped up immediately.
+To prevent problems, spills should be wiped up immediately.
 It's also not a good choice for wet kitchens or bathrooms.

 Because the fibers are so smooth—and possibly slippery—seagrass carpeting installed on stairs should be laid with the grain facing parallel to the step treads.

 03 of 05

 An inexpensive natural carpet material, coir is manufactured from the husks of coconuts.
 It is a coarse material that has a naturally rustic look that is prized in cottage- and log cabin-style settings.
 It can also be woven into more sophisticated patterns, such as diamond, basketweave, and herringbone.

-While it is naturally durable, Coir is susceptible to stains and can discolor from spills.
-It needs to be kept dry, and should not be installed in wet environments.
-The loose weave of its fibers also makes it dangerous when installing on stairs.
+While it is naturally durable, coir is susceptible to staining.
+It also needs to be kept dry and should not be installed in wet environments.
+The loose weave of its fibers makes it potentially unsafe for use on stairs.

 04 of 05

 Jute is a fabric woven from fibers of plants from the Corchorus genus, which grows in subtropical regions of Asia.
 (Burlap is also produced from plants within the same genus.)
 The plant is soaked in water, and then its stalks are stripped to make the individual fibers.
 It is most commonly used in the making of rope and as a carpet backing material.

 Jute is one of the softest and most inexpensive natural fiber carpet flooring choices available.
 It is especially soft, since it is made from the plant stalks rather than the leaves.
 Unfortunately, its soft surface means that it is not very durable, and it can suffer from wear and tear quite easily.
 It is most appropriate when used in low-traffic environments such as bedrooms.Continue to 5 of 5 below.

 05 of 05